First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KIM: No response.

-TUVOK: They're increasing speed to maximum impulse.
+TUVOK: They are increasing speed to maximum impulse.

 JANEWAY: Tom, lay in a pursuit course.
 Tell Neelix we'll rendezvous